BlockWit/TGDAO/docs/manager.md

 > Attention!
 The `Base price` value is the amount of tokens that user receives for 1 BNB.

 In the case when you need to adjust the BNB price of a token relative to its price in USD, we recommend using the `setPrice` function.
-Please, use the `Stages` tab of the `TGDAO` spreadsheet.
-You can find the parameter value that needs to be passed to the `setPrice` function in cell `J4`.
+Please, use the `Config` tab of the `TGDAO` spreadsheet.
+You can find the parameter value that needs to be passed to the `setPrice` function in cell `B8`.
-The value in cell `J4` is calculated automatically from the value of the `BNB_USD` currency pair, which is regularly updated via `GOOGLEFINANCE`.
+The value in cell `B8` is calculated automatically from the value of the `BNB_USD` currency pair, which is regularly updated via `GOOGLEFINANCE`.

 1. Follow steps 1-6 of the [Calling function](#calling-function) section.
 2. Fill `newPrice` field.